Blue-Wall-Group/BlueWallGroup-wiki-archive/Home.md

 * Constant communication with stakeholders
 * Designated Scrum Master (rotating each sprint)
 * Designated Product Owner (rotating each sprint)
-* Always have a working deliverable
+* Always have a deliverable product.

 ### **Team Communication:**